airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 To use an Amazon S3 bucket, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) with read/write access for Airbyte to stage data to Snowflake.

-### Using a Google Cloud Storage (GCS) bucket
+### Using a Google Cloud Storage bucket

-To use a GCS bucket:
+To use a Google Cloud Storage bucket:

-1. Navigate to the Google Cloud Console and [create a new GCS bucket](https://cloud.google.com/storage/docs/creating-buckets) with read/write access for Airbyte to stage data to Snowflake.
+1. Navigate to the Google Cloud Console and [create a new bucket](https://cloud.google.com/storage/docs/creating-buckets) with read/write access for Airbyte to stage data to Snowflake.
 2. [Generate a JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for your service account.
-3. Edit the following script to replace `AIRBYTE_ROLE` with the role you used for Airbyte's Snowflake configuration and `YOURBUCKETNAME` with your GCS bucket name.
+3. Edit the following script to replace `AIRBYTE_ROLE` with the role you used for Airbyte's Snowflake configuration and `YOURBUCKETNAME` with your bucket name.
     ```text
     create storage INTEGRATION gcs_airbyte_integration
       TYPE = EXTERNAL_STAGE